Walks you can reach from Reston by train

 East Linton to Dunbar (East Lothian)

 Recommended: Stunning views of the Bass Rock and the North Sea.
 A gorgeous, flat and easy route on very well-surfaced paths, almost entirely off-road.
 Passes through farmland, woodland and the Tyne estuary and with a dramatic final clifftop approach to Dunbar along the edge of the golf course and beach.
 Follows the John Muir Way.
 Plenty of bird life along the Tyne estuary; look out for seals in Dunbar harbour, and emus and llamas at the back of East Links Family Park.
-Extensive woodland.

 End-of-walk reward: Ice cream may await on Dunbar High Street.